Ajinsjoy/ComposeSnackBarScaffold/README.md

 * SnackBarEvent: Represents an event that contains the message to be displayed.
 * This sends a basic Snackbar event that simply shows the provided message.

-# Sending a Snackbar Event with an Action
+# Send a Actionable Snackbar Event
 If you need the Snackbar to include an actionable button, you can use the following approach:

 	SnackbarController.sendEvent(